simolus3/goodies.dart/jaspr_content_snippets/README.md

 This package exports three steps, some of which are optional:

-1. You can mark some packages as targets for links when their APIs are used in snippets.
+1. Mark some packages as targets for links when their APIs are used in snippets.
-2. You enable the snippets builder to extract snippets.
+2. Enable the snippets builder to extract snippets.
-3. You use a jaspr component to render snippets.
+3. Use a jaspr component to render snippets.

 These steps are fairly modular, so you can replace them with your own logic where that makes sense.